chandantiwari/mindmeld/README.txt

 One example uses Gradient Boosted Reg Trees, for this dload Github project xgboost.

-All data files required for ML are under ``data``.
+All data files required for ML are under 'data' folder.
 If you want to recreate the main file, simply rerun mineprep.py.

 Script scrape.py will get celebrity mbti types from a known Web site, and write its output under /tmp.
-This output file needs to be copied manually under data.
-Then mineprep.py is ran.
+This output file needs to be copied manually under data, then mineprep.py would have to be reran.